The crypto modality does not ship a dedicated typed client yet. You use the BDN through two surfaces that exist today:

 Preview: the typed Crypto surface

 Preview — not shipping.
 The shapes below are forward-looking.
-Build against the MoQT client + HTTP/3 submit API above for anything real.
+For real work, build against the MoQT client + HTTP/3 submit API above.

-A typed Crypto client would wrap feed subscription and tx delivery behind one handle, so you don’t hand-roll subscribeFrame calls or fetch bodies:
+A typed Crypto client would wrap feed subscription and tx delivery behind one handle.
+You would not write subscribeFrame calls or fetch bodies by hand:

 Until that ships, the methods on this page are the supported surface.